 However, difficulties can arise if communication between your private health care provider outside Northern Ireland and your GP or hospital here is poor.

 If you have sought private assessment or treatment elsewhere against the advice of your GP or hospital here, and if complications arise that cannot be treated in Northern Ireland or which are not urgent nor an emergency, you may need to return to and pay your private health care provider for further treatment.

 It may therefore be prudent in advance of deciding to seek private assessment and/ or treatment to consider arrangements for follow up.

-No surgeons have been brought over from England to perform removals here, but surgeons from Northern Ireland have observed colleagues at work in England and are now reassured that the expertise is available here to offer women the same level of service as anywhere else in the UK.
+No surgeons have been brought over from England to perform removals here yet, but surgeons from Northern Ireland have observed colleagues at work in England and are now reassured that the expertise is available here to offer women the same level of service as anywhere else in the UK.
 Surgeons from GB have also visited here for similar reasons.

-Arrangements are being made by professional organisations like the British Society for Urogynaecology (BSUG) and individual HSCTs for surgeons from Northern Ireland and GB will work together to exchange examples of good practice and experiences of mutual benefit and to continually improve practice.
-Such UK wide collaborations are commonly used in many areas of clinical practice to continually improve services here and elsewhere.
+Arrangements are being made by professional organisations like the British Society for Urogynaecology (BSUG) and individual HSCTs for surgeons from Northern Ireland and GB to work together to exchange examples of good practice and experiences of mutual benefit.
+Such UK wide collaborations are commonly used in many other areas of clinical practice to improve and develop new and emerging services here and elsewhere.